Every day is an adventure with a toddler.

 They trust you to protect them against harm or to introduce them to something new.

-You are their rock, their comfort in any situation, and it’s another proof of the bond between you and your toddler.
+You are their rock and comfort in any situation, and it’s proof of the bond between you and your toddler.

 Experiencing Separation Anxiety